 Allergic rhinitis is a long term condition, and almost 20% of the US people are affected by it.
 When you inhale any dust particle or pollen, your immune system overreacts.
 Your body releases certain chemicals in a reaction that triggers allergic symptoms.
 There are two types of allergic rhinitis – Seasonal and Perennial.
 Seasonal rhinitis occurs mostly during autumn when there is a massive amount of tree and grass pollens in the air.
-But the Perennial rhinitis can occur all the year-round.
+But the Perennial rhinitis can happen all year-round.
 People who have a history of allergy in their family, or have a weaker immune system are more vulnerable to this.

 The treatment is divided into two major parts – Preventive and Remedial.

-If you are concerned enough about your allergic problem, you should take some preventive measures to keep yourself free from the allergic attack.
+If you are concerned enough about your allergic problem, you should take some precautionary measures to keep yourself free from the allergic attack.
 The TO-DO list includes:

 • Control the dust inside your house.
 Dust it regularly and wash the bed linens in hot water.